Our rating(3.5/5)

 The card reader seen from behind, next to decals.

-The card reader has a small, monochrome touchscreen display surrounded by a black frame and white, plastic casing.
+Revolut Reader’s small, monochrome touchscreen display is surrounded by a black frame and white, plastic casing.
 Overall, it looks a bit retro like a 1990s gaming device, but the style is in line with Revolut’s other products.

 The screen activates when connecting with the app via Bluetooth.
 It shows a contactless logo when ready to accept a payment or virtual PIN pad when a PIN is required, which is when you’d use the touchscreen.